 Drunk History on Julia Child Will Make Your Day

-If you need some culinary inspiration this holiday season, you could pick up the new book, In Julia’s Kitchen, which looks at Julia Child’s famous Cambridge kitchen for practical, modern design tips.
+If you need some culinary inspiration, you could pick up the new book, In Julia’s Kitchen, which looks at Julia Child’s famous Cambridge kitchen for practical, modern design tips.
 Or, you could spend five minutes of your life giggling at an uncouth retelling of the first television cook’s life story.

 Drunk History took on Julia and Paul Child last night, with actress Michaela Watkins (a Boston University alumna, known for roles on Saturday Night Live and more,) in the lead role alongside Joe Lo Truglio (Brooklyn Nine Nine, Wet Hot American Summer).